 - i.
-Feasibility studies;

-- ii.
-Hospitality facility assessment reports;

-- iii.
-Energy audits; and

-iv.
-Franchise assessment reports.
+Feasibility studies; - ii.
+Hospitality facility assessment reports; - iii.
+Energy audits; and - iv.
+Franchise (as defined by FTC) assessment reports.

 g.
 Feasibility Studies

 SBA has the regulatory authority to request a feasibility study when it is needed to further understand the small business type and market conditions at the project location.
 The SLPC Director will request a feasibility when appropriate.
 The following may cause SBA to request a feasibility study: